 Category: Cold-Formed Steel

 Simpson Strong-Tie® CFS Designer™ gives cold-formed steel (CFS) Designers the ability to design CFS beam-column members according to AISI specifications and to analyze complex beam loading and span conditions.
-Intuitive design tools automate common CFS systems such as wall openings, up to eight stories of load-bearing studs, compression posts for shearwalls, eight stories of stack x-brace or shear wall design, and floor joists with unbalanced live-load combinations, and low-wall moment connections.
+Intuitive design tools automate common CFS systems such as wall openings, up to eight stories of interior or exterior load-bearing studs, compression posts for shearwalls, eight stories of stack x-brace or shear wall design,floor joists with unbalanced live-load combinations, and low-wall moment connections.
 CFS Designer™ allows the design of multiple systems within the same job file, and supports connection design for specific Simpson Strong-Tie® curtain wall and bridging connectors like the SUBH u-channel bridging connector.

 Additional features include:

-- Simpson Strong-Tie CFS Designer provides a beam-column design tool that allows Designers to model up to 3-span beams with overhangs at each end.
+- Simpson Strong-Tie CFS Designer provides a wall stud and beam stud design tool that allows Designers to model up to 3-span beams with overhangs at each end.
 Designers can also add a complex array of distributed, sloped, and point loads.

 - CFS Designer automates the complicated design provisions of the AISI CFS Specification.
 Stress checks include; braced and unbraced moment, shear, web-crippling, axial strength, and all code-required combined interactions.
 The 2016 w/ S1-18, 2016, 2012, 2010, 2007, and 2004 AISI Specifications are covered by the software.

-- CFS Designer enables the design of single stud and track members, built-up box-sections, back-back sections, nested stud and track sections.
+- CFS Designer enables the design of single stud and track members, built-up box-sections, back-back sections, nested stud, track sections, and proxheaders.
 In addition, when CFS members are not a practical solution, the software enables the design of HSS sections according to the AISC 13th Ed.

-- In addition to modeling beam problems, CFS Designer also provides a set of tools that automate the design of wall openings for windows and doors, and now with v2.5 up to eight stories of x-braced and sheathed shearwalls, floor joists, roof rafters, and up to eight stories of load-bearing studs and provides the design of low-wall moment connections.
+- In addition to modeling beam problems, CFS Designer also provides a set of tools that automate the design of wall openings for windows and doors, eight stories of x-braced and sheathed shearwalls, floor joists, roof rafters, up to eight stories of load-bearing studs and provides the design of low-wall moment connections.

 - CFS Designer provides an intuitive user interface that enables the engineer to save engineering models in a single file.
 Output files are generated in Adobe Acrobat format and can be saved as separate files as needed.